 By saying no, you’re honoring what’s most important now.
 Do you struggle with saying, “no” –– why or why not?
 If you have any kicka$$ ways to say no, be sure to share your comment over on the post here!

 P.S.
-On Thursday, June 1 at 12:00pm PST, I’ll be interviewing Danielle LaPorte on Facebook, so make sure to go over to my page and like it now, so you can join us live!
-You can RSVP to the event right here.
+On Thursday, June 1 at 12:00pm PST, I interviewed Danielle LaPorte on Facebook, so make sure to go over to my page and watch it now!